LoganTraceur/LogansGreatButton/README.md

  - Super easy to use.
 Decide what happens at each event and place your code in that method
  - Easily provide user response to events and then only commit to the action code once a Release events is activated!

- Captures the beginning and end so you can create a intuative and responsive experience.
+ Captures the beginning and end so you can create a intuitive and responsive experience.
   - Short Clicks
   - Long Clicks
   - Hold